ANGELCHAT/Angelchat.github.io/README.md

-# LiveChat Docs
+# AngelChat Readme

-Hello 👋!
+Greetings!

 The source (markdown & assets) for all of the APIs documentations.
-Rendered here: https://docs.livechatinc.com/
+Rendered here: https://github.com/angelchat/angelchat.github.io/

-## If you're new to LiveChat
+## If you're new to AngelChat

-[LiveChat](https://www.livechatinc.com/) is an online customer service software with live support, help desk software and web analytics capabilities.
+[AngelChat](https://gitter.im/angelchatio/) is an online customer service software with live support, help desk software and web analytics capabilities.
 It's used by more than 20,000 companies all over the world.
-You can find more information here: [LiveChat for Developers](https://developers.livechatinc.com/).
+You can find more information here: [AngelChat for Developers](https://github.com/angelchat/Angelchat.developers).

 ## Support & Feedback